AI agents

 Developing threats from 2025 to 2026

-A lot of talk about AI risk gets stuck on hallucinations and model behaviour.
+A lot of talk about AI risk gets stuck on hallucinations and model behavior.
 Those certainly matter, but the bigger enterprise pattern is simpler: AI introduces a new high-throughput pathway for data movement (prompts, uploads, connectors) and increasingly wraps that capability within systems that can take action (agents).

 In 2026, you are not only managing what a model says.
 You are also managing what AI-enabled systems are allowed to touch.